Indranil-Chatterjee2021/MyRegisterApp/README.md

 1. CRUD ( Create, Read, Update and Delete ) from/in MongoDB collections.
 2. Data store in MongoDB Cloud Atlas.
-3. ACID properties used for Transacions management in MongoDB.
+3. ACID properties used for Transactions management in MongoDB.
 4. JavaScripts form validations used for Client/Server side to validate inputed data.
 5. Implemented both options of ObjectId (\_id) creation by manually entering the value as well as auto-incrementing
     the value numerically.